-After a couple weeks of the Ferris wheel, the big ride will be swapped out for other fun, including a swinging pirate’s boat and a rainbow-style spinner.
+After a couple weeks of the Ferris wheel, the ride will be swapped out for other fun, including a swinging pirate’s boat and a rainbow-style spinner.
 The Ferris wheel will they return on August 1 for the remainder of Summerfest’s season.

 The new games and rides will be installed at Summerfest through Labor Day and will require tickets (for the Midway rides) or cash (for the boardwalk games) to play.

 The dining options at this temporary waterfront park take on a fun boardwalk theme this year.

 Chickie’s and Pete’s Waterfront Crabshack, a seasonal 200-seat bar and restaurant, will take over the lodge at Summerfest.
 Look forward to Chickie’s and Pete’s staples like crab fries, wings, cheesesteaks and more in addition to seafood-centric menu items, including fried shrimp, hard shell crabs, steamers and a seafood feast for two.

 New this year, Chickie’s and Pete’s debuts an all-you-can-eat snow crab dinner series on Thursday nights.

 For dessert fans, Franklin Fountain sets up a summer residency at the attraction.
 Stop by to enjoy ice cream, milkshakes, floats and more.

 As for drinks, the 21-plus set can enjoy beer, cocktails and wine from a number of bars throughout the space.